KQM-git/TCL/docs/evidence/equipment/weapons.md

 Inconsistencies are as follows:
 MC in general, but AMC in particular: does very weird things once swapping Elements; it may be possible to manipulate this into getting an extra stack on Q, but requires more testing \(see here: [YouTube](https://youtu.be/cvwreqXZvPs)\)
-Keqing: occasionally gains only 1 stack on the Q initial hit, even more rarely gains only 1 on the entire burst
+Keqing: occasionally gains only 1 stack on the Q initial hit, even more rarely gains only 1 on the entire Burst
 Xingqiu gets 1 stack on his DR swords.
 Casting Q resnaps DMG Bonus on swords first made by E. Casting E during Q does not resnapshot DMG%.

-The Burst stack seems to obey the same rules as the 4NO effect, as the only character that usually only gains 0 Mistsplitter stacks also generally does not obtain self-4NO on their burst (AMC), though this is very inconsistent, and may also be manipulated by changing Elements.
+The Burst stack seems to obey the same rules as the 4NO effect, as the only character that usually only gains 0 Mistsplitter stacks also generally does not obtain self-4NO on their Burst (AMC), though this is very inconsistent, and may also be manipulated by changing Elements.

 **Evidence:**
 [Speadsheet](https://docs.google.com/spreadsheets/d/12wOAIniEr5D4MvmMU4MwxTm4LxaNUpFAAl6g1iAaLhY/edit#gid=0)